SAP-archive/cloud-platform-connectivity-neo-cf/exercises/ex3/README.md

 1. Right-click the **approuter-manifest.yml** file on your **Desktop** and select **Edit with Notepad++**. <p></p>
     ![](../../images/cf_edit_manifest_open_approuter.png)

-1. Add your username as suffix to the host and the destination-url as highlighted in yellow in the screenshot and click the save icon.<p></p>
+1. Add your username as suffix to the host and the destination-url as highlighted in yellow in the screenshot and click the save icon. **Note:** when using US East region (TechEd Las Vegas), you will also have to adjust the subdomain in the destination-url from cfapps.eu10.hana.ondemand.com to cfapps.us10.hana.ondemand.com. <p></p>
     ![](../../images/cf_edit_manifest_save_approuter.png)

 ## Deploy the Approuter